kevinkobus/kevinkobus/README.md

 - 👋 Hi, I’m @kevinkobus
-- 🌱 I’m currently learning Full Stack JS @ V School
+- 🌱 I’m currently learning the MERN stack @ V School

 <!---
 kevinkobus/kevinkobus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.